frederickohe/frederickohe/README.md

 **`DataScience-Ai-Ml Ai Data-Labeling Software Developer/Engineer`**

-I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
+I'm an indie python developer and software lead building my version of the digital world one step at a time.

 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.

-All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
+I believe technology and coding is the most vital innovataion of our modern times and I wish all people, regardless of their background can and should jump onboard this fruitful, impactful and exciting evolution and advancement of software and technology.

 <!--
    <p align="left">